bart747/metrum/README.md

-# Metrum is a simple boilerplate theme for Hugo.
+# Metrum is a simple boilerplate theme for Hugo

 It's minimal, clear and seasy to extend.